Before the Colt .45s

 Main entrance to Buff Stadium, ca. 1928

 In 1928, 8,000-seat Buff Stadium was completed at a cost of $400,000.
-It was located on St. Bernard Street (now Cullen Boulevard) next to the Galveston interurban tracks, a stone's throw from the present-day University of Houston.
+It was located on St. Bernard Street (now Cullen Boulevard) next to the Galveston Interurban tracks, a stone's throw from the present-day University of Houston.
 At the time, with its Spanish-style tiled-roof entryway, it was hailed as the state-of-the-art in minor-league ballparks.

 Later, in the 1950s, it would innovate yet again with air-conditioned ladies' rooms.